-Azerbaijan's Election Is A Farce
+Azerbaijan’s Election Is a Farce

 Argument

-Azerbaijan’s Election Is A Farce
+Azerbaijan’s Election Is a Farce

 The United States should be condemning Ilham Aliyev’s corrupt regime rather than condoning it.